Catsuko/haste/README.md

 Adds a label displaying the percentage completed.

+**fraction**

+Adds a label displaying the current progress and goal as a fraction, for example: `32/100`.

 **bar**

 Adds a large bar that fills up to make the progress completed.
 The following options can be provided to change how it looks: